https://www.ku.com.au/

 For kids who love playing in climbing forts, Ringwood Lake Park offers hours of imaginative play in an idyllic setting alongside picturesque Ringwood Lake.

-The state-of-the-art playground was designed by Omnitech Playgrounds and features interconnected trails and play equipment that weave through the treetop canopies, plus track glides, rope courses, balance platforms, and natural play elements such as sand and water areas.
+The state-of-the-art playground, designed by Omnitech Playgrounds, features interconnected trails and play equipment that weave through the treetop canopies, plus track glides, rope courses, balance platforms, and natural play elements such as sand and water areas.

 Location: 172 Maroondah Hwy, Ringwood